NYSCP What happens when your child needs a Child Protection Medical Assessment? - North Yorkshire

 We understand that you may be concerned about this process – we will try our best to explain everything and listen to any concerns you or your child/ren may have.

-This leaflet explains the Child Protection Medical Assessment process we follow to ensure that children are kept safe where there are concerns around possible neglect or abuse.
+This content explains the Child Protection Medical Assessment process we follow to ensure that children are kept safe where there are concerns around possible neglect or abuse.
 Please be aware that attending the Child Protection Medical Assessment does not mean that a child has definitely been abused.
 Following the Assessment, it may be concluded that there are no concerns about possible neglect or abuse.
 You will be kept informed throughout the process.

 Because safeguarding is a legal process, it is very important that you understand what we are doing and why, so please ask questions – we are all here to help.